cypherstack/flutter_libsparkmobile/README.md

 ### `sparkmobile` troubleshooting
 If you need to test changes in `sparkmobile` itself, you may need to install Boost development libraries as in `sudo apt install libboost-all-dev`.

-Get vectors like `./test bin && ./bin/address_tests`.
+Run integration tests like `./interface bin && ./bin/interface_test`.